Planet

 There’s no one-size-fits-all approach to resolving the energy trilemma.
 Solutions tailored to the specific realities of each region – be it geographic, economic, or social – are key.
 We must look both to the supply side, where renewable energy and energy storage technologies offer promising possibilities, and to the demand side, where advancements in energy efficiency can unlock significant potential.

-2. Carbon footprint reduction in action: As a committment to carbon neutrality, we have offset our Scope 1 & 2 carbon emissions since 2022.
-Discover more about our sustainability efforts on the planet in 2023 page.
+2. Carbon footprint reduction in action: As part of our commitment to achieving net zero by 2050, we have been actively reducing our Scope 1 and Scope 2 emissions, complemented by support for high-quality carbon removal and climate mitigation projects to address residual emissions.
+Discover more about our sustainability efforts on the Planet in 2025 page.

-3. Nature restoration at scale: Through Silvania, our $500 million investment vehicle dedicated to restoring and protecting land and forests, we are initially targeting 10 million hectares.
+3. Nature restoration at scale: Through Silvania, our $500 million investment vehicle dedicated to restoring and protecting land and forests.
 Read more about our nature restoration and biodiversity initiatives on the focus on our world page.

 We firmly believe that our combined efforts will contribute to a world with equitable access to the energy it needs, delivered in a way that ensures long-term sustainability for our planet.